cgreenhalgh/daoplayer/docs/fileformat.md

 `sceneTime`: time in seconds since this scene was loaded (float).

 `totalTime`: time in seconds since this composition was started (float).

+`trackTime`: time in seconds of current playout point within track (float).
+This is currently a slightly conservative estimate (i.e. part of a second into the future), and is only available to code within the context of a track ref, i.e. a dynamic volume expression.

 ### Standard functions